 2. Don’t Cut Too Many Calories

 Crash dieting will put your body into starvation mode, and it will want to metabolize your muscles, as muscles are easier to break down with fat.
 Additionally, limiting your calories too much means that you are not getting the proper amount of vitamins and nutrients.
 You will not be able to recover or recover from the workout.
-This is a disservice to your goals and your overall health.

 Instead of reducing your calories by thousands, start with a moderate deficit of 200–500 calories.
 This is enough to keep your metabolism lukewarm without jerking your body.